-Before you can file your taxes, you must ensure you have all of your forms and records.
+Before you can file your taxes, you must ensure you have all of your invoice templates, forms and records.
 One of the most essential forms to include in your tax calculations and filing is the Form 1099-MISC.
 This report, which is specific to independent contractors and freelancers, will be necessary for making sure all of the info on your tax return is accurate.

 1. What is the 1099-MISC?

 This form is a simple statement that shows your personal info, address, and the Tax Identification Numbers of both you and your client.
 It also includes how much money you made from them during a tax year (provided you earned $600 or more with them.)
 Additional info that may be included on the form, while not typical, consists of any federal or state tax withholding.

 2. How do I get it?

 Every client or customer of your freelance business who has paid you wages of $600 or more are required by law to send you one of the 1099-MISC forms.
 These should be postmarked by January 31, 2018 for the 2017 filing year.
 You'll also get one from the bank or financial institutions if you earned more than $10 in royalty income.